RawToaster/SearchAndSortAlgorithms/README.md

 # SearchAndSortAlgorithms
+### Description
-Here are a few algorithms used for searches and sorts.
+Here are a few small projects that make use of a few different algorithms used for searches and sorts.